-LA kids hit by dumped jet fuel are back in school as FAA investigates pilots actions
+Delta pilot told air traffic control he didn’t need to dump fuel

 The FAA also said the fuel dumping procedure did not occur at the optimal altitude that would have allowed the fuel to atomize properly.

-Fire crews treated 60 people after the fuel affected five elementary schools and one high school Tuesday, said inspector Sean Ferguson of the Los Angeles County Fire Department.
+Fire crews treated 60 people after the fuel fell over five elementary schools and one high school Tuesday, said inspector Sean Ferguson of the Los Angeles County Fire Department.

+The Boeing 777-200 was headed to Shanghai, China, Delta said.
+It had 181 people on board, according to radio traffic.

+After hearing the transmissions between the tower and the pilot, Soucie said, “The situation is a failure to communicate.”
+The air traffic controller should have asked the question about holding or dumping fuel without using the word “don’t,” and he should have repeated the questions, Soucie said.

+Had the plane been at 8,000 feet when the dump occurred, the fuel would never have hit the schools because it would be atomized after leaving the wings, Soucie said.

+It is “very rare (fuel is dumped) at a lower altitude where it reaches the ground,” he said.

-Park Avenue Elementary fifth-grader Justin Guiti said the fuel sprayed all over him and got into his eye.
+Park Avenue Elementary fifth grader Justin Guiti said the fuel sprayed all over him and got into his eye.

 “Drops of water were coming down.
 I thought it was a rainbow, and I looked up and it was gasoline,” he said.